astorDev/archi/dotnet-config-sources/index.md

 ## What's Next?

 If `appsettings.json` bears so many problems and we have a valid alternative to it, is it even needed?
 It is!
 I'll describe why in the next article.
-For now ... claps are appreciated! 👏
+For now, you can check out the example source code on the [github]().